sysolab/syhub-plantomio/README.md

 }
 ```

-Publish this data to the topic `v1/devices/me/telemetry`.
+Publish this data to the topic defined in your config file (default: `v1/devices/me/telemetry`).

 ## Tank Level Configuration